dd9jn/rfc4880bis/crypto-refresh.md

 ## Supported ECC Curves

 This document references three named prime field curves defined in {{FIPS186}} as "Curve P-256", "Curve P-384", and "Curve P-521".
+These three {{FIPS186}} curves can be used with ECDSA and ECDH public key algorithms.
-Further curve "Curve25519", defined in {{RFC7748}} is referenced for use with Ed25519 (EdDSA signing) and X25519 (ECDH encryption).
+Additionally, curve "Curve25519", defined in {{RFC7748}} is referenced for use with Ed25519 (EdDSA signing) and X25519 (ECDH encryption).

 The named curves are referenced as a sequence of bytes in this document, called throughout, curve OID.
-{{ecc-curve-oid}} describes in detail how this sequence of bytes is formed.
+{{ec-curves}} describes in detail how this sequence of bytes is formed.

 ## EC Point Wire Formats {#ec-point-wire-formats}